-Over the counter painkillers
+The dangers of abusing over the counter painkillers

 Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.